rodburns/awesome-oneapi/README.md

 * [Brayns](https://github.com/BlueBrain/Brayns) - Brayns is a large scientific visualization platform based on CPU ray tracing, using an extension plugin architecture.
 It comes with several pre-made plugins, such as CircuitExplorer and MoleculeExplorer, and requires several dependencies to build
 * [ChameleonRT](https://github.com/Twinklebear/ChameleonRT) - ChameleonRT is an example path tracer that runs on multiple ray tracing backends including Embree, SYCL, DXR, Optix, Vulkan, Metal, and Ospray.
 * [embree](https://github.com/embree/embree) - Embree is a high performance ray tracing library developed by Intel that targets graphics application developers to improve the performance of photo-realistic rendering applications.
 It includes various primitive types such as triangles, quads, grids, and curve primitives, and supports dynamic scenes.
 Embree also offers support for both CPUs and GPUs, while maintaining one code base to improve productivity and eliminate inconsistencies between the two versions of the renderer.
-* [fresnel](https://github.com/glotzerlab/fresnel) - Fresnel is a Python library for path tracing that can be used to generate high quality images in real time.
 * [f3d](https://github.com/f3d-app/f3d) - F3D is a fast and minimalist 3D viewer that supports multiple file formats and can show animations, supporting thumbnails and many rendering and texturing options including real-time physically based rendering and raytracing.
 * [hdospray](https://github.com/ospray/hdospray) - The ospray for hydra is an open-source plugin for Pixar's USD to extend the hydra rendering framework with Intel Ospray.
 It is highly optimized for Intel CPU architectures ranging from laptops to large-scale distributed HPC systems.
 * [LightWave Explorer](https://github.com/NickKarpowicz/LightwaveExplorer) - Lightwave explorer is an open source nonlinear optics simulator, intended to be fast, visual, and flexible for students and researchers to play with ultrashort laser pulses and nonlinear optics without having to buy a laser first.